1. Skip to content

 Russian President Vladimir Putin shakes hands with Hungarian Prime Minister Viktor Orban, left, during a meeting at the Kremlin, in Moscow, Russia.
 July 5, 2024.

-Orban's whistle stop tour of Kyiv, Moscow, Beijing, Washington and Mar-a-Lago, Florida this month, immediately after Hungary took up the role, prompted fierce criticism from European partnersImage: Valeriy Sharifulin/SNA/IMAGO
+Orban's whistle stop tour of Kyiv, Moscow, Beijing, Washington and Mar-a-Lago this month, immediately after Hungary took up the role, prompted fierce criticism from European partnersImage: Valeriy Sharifulin/SNA/IMAGO

-The executive arm of the EU in Brussels is partially boycotting Hungary's six-month stint holding the bloc's rotating presidency, in response to Hungarian Prime Minister Viktor Orban's self-styled "peace mission" that he embarked on after taking up the position at the start of the month.
+The executive arm of the European Union in Brussels is partially boycotting Hungary's six-month stint holding the bloc's rotating presidency in response to Hungarian Prime Minister Viktor Orban's self-styled "peace mission" after taking up the position at the start of the month.

 The trip to Kyiv was Orban's first since Russia's invasion, despite Hungary bordering Ukraine.

-He called the trip a peace mission and tried to portray himself as one of the "very few" EU and NATO heads of government still able to hold productive talks in Moscow and negotiate with all sides.
+He called the trip a peace mission and tried to portray himself as one of the "very few" EU and NATO leaders still able to hold productive talks in Moscow and negotiate with all sides.

 Sharp criticism rapidly followed from other EU member states and Hungary's NATO allies.